awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-ssis-glue-studio.md

      AWS SCT creates three CSV files\.
 These files contain action items, recommended actions, and an estimated complexity of manual effort required to convert the scripts\.

 1. Choose the **Action items** tab\.
 This tab contains a list of items that require manual conversion to AWS Glue Studio\.
 When you choose an action item from the list, AWS SCT highlights the item from your source SSIS package that the action item applies to\.

+## SSIS components that AWS SCT can convert to AWS Glue Studio<a name="CHAP-converting-ssis-glue-studio-supported-components"></a>

+You can use AWS SCT to convert SSIS data flow components and parameters to AWS Glue Studio\.

+Supported data flow components include the following:
++ ADO NET Destination
++ ADO NET Source
++ Aggregate
++ Character Map
++ Conditional Split
++ Copy Column
++ Data Conversion
++ Derived Column
++ Lookup
++ Merge
++ Merge Join
++ Multicast
++ ODBCDestination
++ ODBCSource
++ OLEDBDestination
++ OLEDBSource
++ Row Count
++ Sort
++ SQL Server Destination
++ Union All

+AWS SCT can convert more SSIS components to AWS Glue\.
+For more information, see [SSIS components that AWS SCT can convert to AWS Glue](CHAP-converting-aws-glue-ssis.md#CHAP-converting-aws-glue-ssis-supported-components)\.